/

 [Add your details]

-Chargeback response template for Product or Services Not as Described chargeback
+Chargeback Response Template #3: Product or Service Not as Described

-This category of fraudulent chargebacks is represented with the following reason codes:
+This category of fraudulent chargebacks is represented by the following reason codes:

-Product not as described dispute make up 15% of all fraudulent chargebacks.
-Before fighting the chargeback, business contact the cardholder by email and ask them to give you details of how the product or service they received differs significantly from what you have on your website.
-That will form part of your compelling evidence for overturning the chargeback request.
+Product not as described disputes now make up approximately 18% of all fraudulent chargebacks in 2026, up from 15% in prior years, fueled in part by the rise of social commerce, where product imagery can diverge from physical reality.
+Before fighting the chargeback, contact the cardholder by email and ask them to specify how the product or service they received differs from what you advertise.
+That communication forms a crucial part of your evidence package.

 Necessary documentation to include in your representment:

-• Order shipping details, including delivery confirmation receipt with sales receipt, proof of delivery, and order tracking number
+• Order shipping details, including delivery confirmation, proof of delivery, and tracking number

-• Your order refund policy or cancellation policy as shown on your website
+• Your refund or cancellation policy as shown on your website at the time of purchase

 • Relevant customer communication

-How to write a dispute chargeback response package or letter to the bank:
+How to write a chargeback response template letter to the bank for this dispute type:

 To whom it may concern,